tomaloki/tomaloki/README.md

 **<ins>Some information about me<ins>**:

-I have a BA hons in Software Engineering from OsloMet.
+I have a BA hons in Software Engineering from OsloMet, and I am currently pursuing a Master's degree in Data Science at NMBU.

-I am currently working on updating this info-page about me, what I am doing and learning at the moment and of course adding code and stuff that I am working on. 🔨 🧰